cyberark/secretless-broker/CONTRIBUTING.md

 Secretless makes use of some third party libraries using Git Submodules.
-Development on submodules is similar to just working with a second repository, in that you can `cd` into it and check out branches or make seperate commits.
+Development on submodules is similar to just working with a second repository, in that you can `cd` into it and check out branches or make separate commits.
 However, you also have the ability to commit and push recursively from the parent repository.
 For help with this, it is recommended to review the "Publishing Submodule Changes" section of the [Git Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) documentation.